-With many benefits for community college students, these two-year schools are not without their share of challenges.
+With many benefits for community college students, these two-year schools have their share of challenges.
 The biggest one for many students coming to a community college from overseas is finding affordable housing on or near the college campus.
 Fortunately, many community colleges are tuning into that need today to offer options for students who need a place to live while they are in school.

 The Housing Quandary

 Housing can be a big problem for international students traveling overseas to attend community college in the U.S. Many of these campuses do not provide accommodations for students, and their location can limit how much affordable housing is nearby.
 However, U.S. News reports in a separate article that numerous options now exist for international students at community colleges nationwide – even those that do not currently offer on-campus housing.

 Community colleges are quickly learning that they need to provide housing options for international students that are affordable and convenient to campus.
 Housing programs might include anything from campus dormitories to housing near campus, through apartments, or host families.
-Dormitories offer speedy immersion into American culture, which some international students appreciate helping them acclimate to a new country sooner.
+Dormitories offer speedy immersion into American culture, which some international students appreciate, helping them acclimate to a new country sooner.